 How do you use critical theory and historical analysis?

 "Critical theory questions how cultural practices, social institutions and the state inform perceptions.
-History outlines changes over time and make clear the contingency and specificity of the contemporary.
+History outlines changes over time and makes clear the contingency and specificity of the contemporary.
 My research on drone technology asks how and why "the drone" appears as it does today.
 Historical variants underline distinct cultural values and political goals.
 Yet, early drones also figured an inhuman machine and enemy that presage contemporary targeted killing.
 This analysis unworks the myth of an autonomous or wholly machine other to emphasize the human actions that make contemporary drone war."

 Why study everyday objects?